-The Company establishes a remuneration committee.
+The Company establishes a remuneration and nomination committee, and it is advisable that more than half of the committee members be independent directors.
 The professional qualifications for the committee members, the exercise of their powers of office, the adoption of the organizational charter, and related matters shall be handled pursuant to the Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Stock Exchange or Traded Over the Counter.